Influences on Karl Marx

 Influences on Karl Marx are generally thought to have been derived from three main sources, namely German idealist philosophy, French socialism and English and Scottish political economy.

 German philosophy

 Immanuel Kant

 Immanuel Kant is believed to have had a greater influence than any other philosopher of modern times.
 Kantian philosophy was the basis on which the structure of Marxism was built—particularly as it was developed by Georg Wilhelm Friedrich Hegel.
 Hegel's dialectical method, which was taken up by Karl Marx, was an extension of the method of reasoning by antinomies that Kant used.

+Philip J. Kain believes Kant was especially influential on Young Marx's ethical views.